marcobaez21/CS179IPROJECT/README.md

 python server.py

 # (Sources)
-Client and Server Python files were heavily based on code given to us by our TA Aditya and this source (https://www.thepythoncode.com/article/send-receive-files-using-sockets-python)
+Client and Server Python files were heavily based on code given to us by our TA Aditya, our Mentor Shixiong, and this source (https://www.thepythoncode.com/article/send-receive-files-using-sockets-python)